edubkendo/tower-docs/docs/models/validations.md

 The default error message for this helper is "must be accepted".

-It can receive an :accept option, which determines the value that will be considered acceptance.
+It can receive an `accept` option, which determines the value that will be considered acceptance.
 It defaults to "1" and can be easily changed.

 ``` coffeescript
 class User extends Tower.Model